dhmit/urop/src/1_python_install.md

 Pip is a package manager for Python that will download and install all of the Python packages that we may need for our projects.

-After Python is installed onto your computer, it will automatically install Pip at the same time.
+After Python is installed onto your computer, it will automatically install pip at the same time.
 The only thing that is necessary is making sure it is using the most current version.

 In your terminal, enter the following command on macOS: